qial/vjspout/README.md

 # Instructions
-To run in processing, copy the code32/ or code64/ folder depending on 32/64 bit Processing.
+To run in processing, copy the code32/ or code64/ folder depending on which version of processing you are using.
 Rename the copied folder to "code"

 # Keys
 Pressing number 1 to 9 selects that effect.
-For effects with changeable parameters: q/a - control param 1 w/s - control param 2
+For effects with changeable parameters:

+- q/a - control param 1
+- w/s - control param 2
-  e/d - control param 3
+- e/d - control param 3
-  r/f - control param 4
+- r/f - control param 4

 Using shift + key will change parameter by 5 instead of by 1.